 Conditionally perform a command on several Directories/Folders.

-Syntax FOR /D [/r] %%parameter IN (folder_set) DO command Key folder_set : A set of one or more folders.
-Wildcards must be used. command : The command to carry out, including any command-line parameters. %%parameter : A replaceable parameter: in a batch file use %%G (on the command line %G) /r : Recurse into subfolders (see notes below)
+Syntax FOR /D [/r] %%parameter IN (folder_set) DO command Key folder_set : A set of one or more folders enclosed in parenthesis (folder1,folder2).
+Wildcards must be used. command : The command to carry out, including any parameters.
+This can be a single command, or if you enclose it in (brackets), several commands, one per line. %%parameter : A replaceable parameter: in a batch file use %%G (on the command line %G) /r : Recurse into subfolders (see notes below)

 In all cases for /d will start searching from the current directory.

 Unlike other variants of the FOR command you must include a wildcard (either * or ?) in the 'folder_set' to get consistent results returned.
 In many cases you can work around this by adding a single character wildcard e.g. if you are looping through multiple folders to find the exact folder January you could instead specify Janu?ry

 The option /d /r is undocumented, but can be a useful combination, while it will recurse through all subfolders the wildcard will only match against Folder/Directory names (not filenames).

 An alternative command to list folders and sub folders matching a wildcard is DIR: